 Intuitive wayfinding and orientation

-In their endeavours to find their way, people enter into a dialogue with the space they are navigating.
+In their endeavour to find their way, people enter into a dialogue with the space they are navigating.
 A process termed “the wayfinding loop” occurs:

 Then, we move in the direction we assume to be right.
 As we move along, we gather new information that either confirms that we are on the right track or indicates that we have to change directions.